MaximilianCF/rovium-ide-nix/README.md

 The flake repackages the official `.deb` release using Nix’s `stdenv.mkDerivation`.

-1. Extracts the `.deb` package using `dpkg-deb`
+1. Extracts the `.deb` using `dpkg-deb`
-2. Patches ELF binaries automatically via `autoPatchelfHook`
+2. Automatically patches ELF binaries via `autoPatchelfHook`
-3. Wraps the main binary with `makeWrapper` to fix environment paths
+3. Wraps the executable with correct library paths
-4. Copies the upstream `.desktop` file and icon for integration
+4. Installs the `.desktop` entry and icon for integration

 ---